How To Add Legal Pages To Your WordPress Site

 Learn how to make your WordPress site or blog legally compliant and how to shortcut the process using legal page creation plugins …

-Is Your Website Legally Compliant?
-Legal Pages To Add To Your Site
+Making Your Website The Importance Of Having A Legally Compliant Website - What Legal Pages To Add To Your Website

-Online laws were designed to protect the rights of consumers and apply to any person who markets, sells or promotes products or services online.
-Every website owner risks being sued for not following compliance laws.
-Feigning ignorance about the law will not protect someone from taking legal action against you.
+Internet laws, regulations, and guidelines were designed to protect the rights of consumers and apply to any person who markets, sells or promotes goods and services online.
+Anyone who owns a website risks being sued for not following compliance laws.
+Feigning ignorance about the law will not protect someone from taking legal action against your business.

-New laws introduced in 2014 regulating how businesses promote advertising on their websites state that if you promote anything on your website for material gain, then you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection agencies, such as the Better Business Bureau (BBB).
-Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.
+New laws introduced in 2014 to regulate how businesses promote advertising on their sites state that if you promote anything on your website for profit, then you need to follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory agencies, such as the US-based Better Business Bureau (BBB).
+Search online for information about “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-• Any form of advertising, like Google AdSense
+• Any type of advertising, including Google AdWords

 • Retarget Marketing